pbmanis/EKGMonitor/README.md

 Originally based on http://www.swharden.com/wp/2009-08-14-diy-ecg-machine-on-the-cheap/ Some test signals are taken from that project.

-Tested on Mac OSX 10.11 with Python 2.7; Windows 7 64 bit Python 2.7
+Tested on Mac OSX 10.11 with Python 3.

 Requirements
 ------------